Cybersecurity

 “For example, there will likely be more unmanageable devices being used to access company assets, which raises the likelihood of introducing compromised devices into a company’s network,” he told TechNewsWorld.

-In addition, by having more credentials that can access company assets, including the company’s virtual private network, there’s an even greater risk for every credential-related attack, such as credential stuffing and brute force.
+In addition, having more credentials that can access company assets, including the company’s virtual private network, increases the risk of every credential-related attack, such as credential stuffing and brute force.

 For these reasons, ensuring that security policies are consistent and applied throughout can be extremely challenging.